KevinRouille/covid-19-pyspark-plotly/README.md

 ## Usage

-In order to display the pre-generated visualizations, please access the notebook hosted in Google Colab by either:
-* Clicking on 'Data_Visualization_Project.ipynb', then on the 'Open in Colab' button at the top of the viewer
-* Clicking on the following link: https://colab.research.google.com/github/KevinRouille/covid19-pyspark-plotly/blob/main/Data_Visualization_Project.ipynb.
+Download 'Data_Visualization_Project.ipynb' and open it in Jupyter Notebook, or click on the following link to view it directly in your browser: https://colab.research.google.com/github/KevinRouille/covid19-pyspark-plotly/blob/main/Data_Visualization_Project.ipynb.